Battle of Tenmokuzan: Battle

-Takeda Katsuyori departed Sinpu Castle on 3 March with about 500-600 samurai and more than 200 women and children from his family and kin.
+Takeda Katsuyori departed Shinpu Castle on 3 March with about 500-600 samurai and more than 200 women and children from his family and kin.
 They fled east through the mountains of Kai to a mountain castle called Kogakko, where they hoped to find a refuge with old Takeda retainer Oyamada Nobushige.
-Once they reached Kogakko Castle, Oyamda turned them away, although a week earlier he had invited Katsuyori himself and promised his support.
-With no fort to hold and no more allies, remaining Takeda servants and warriors had lost hope and dispersed in panic.
-All along the way men had dropped out until only forty-one warriors and some 50 women were left, close kinsmen of Katsuyori who could not run away.
-They put up a temporary palisade around an ordinary manor house in a village called Tano (east of Kofu) and made their last camp there.
+Once they reached Kogakko Castle, Oyamada turned them away, although a week earlier he had invited Katsuyori himself and promised his support.
+With no fort to hold and no more allies, the remaining Takeda servants and warriors lost hope and dispersed in panic.
+All along the way men dropped out until only forty-one warriors and some 50 women were left, close kinsmen of Katsuyori who could not run away.
+They put up a temporary palisade around an ordinary manor house in a village called Tano (east of Kōfu) and made their last camp there.

 On 11 March, Oda general Takikawa Sakon picked up information that Takeda Katsuyori and his kin had retreated into the mountains of Kogakko.
 Takikawa divided up his troops into search parties that scoured the mountains, discovering the Takeda camp at Tano.
 They immediately surrounded Takeda's makeshift fortifications and attacked.
 The last 41 Takeda samurai solemnly executed their wives and children and came out fighting with their swords, seeking only an honorable death.
 They fought like desperate men with nothing to lose and caused many losses to the attackers.
-The Chronicle of Lord Nobunaga glorifies the valor of the last Takeda warriors, among them Takeda Katsuyori's young lover Tsuchiya Uemon, who felled a great many experienced warriors with her arrows before following her lord in death, and Katsuyori's 16-year-old son Takeda Nobukatsu, who fought with his sword as if he were a grown man.
+The Shinchō Kōki ("Chronicle of Lord Nobunaga") glorifies the valor of the last Takeda warriors, among them Takeda Katsuyori's young lover Tsuchiya Uemon, who felled a great many experienced warriors with his arrows before following his lord in death, and Katsuyori's 16-year-old son Takeda Nobukatsu, who fought with his sword as if he were a grown man.

 Aftermath

-According to Chronicle of Lord Nobunaga, Takeda lost 41 samurai and 50 women, while Oda had lost many experienced warriors.
-The last stand of Takeda was such an example of a true samurai spirit and valor in defeat that even a pro-Oda literature (Chronicle of Lord Nobunaga was written by Ota Guyuchi, an old retainer of Nobunaga) showed unrestrained admiration for the last Takeda samurai, who earned unparalleled fame and renown for themselves in death.
+According to the Shinchō Kōki, the Takeda lost 41 samurai and 50 women, while the Oda lost many experienced warriors.
+The last stand of the Takeda was such an example of a true samurai spirit and valor in defeat that even this pro-Oda work (written by Ota Guyuchi, an old retainer of Nobunaga) showed unrestrained admiration for the last Takeda samurai, who earned unparalleled fame and renown for themselves in death.

 Oyamada Nobushige betrayed Katsuyori at the Battle of Tenmokuzan; however, when he went to the Oda clan camp, he was executed by Oda Nobunaga's officer Horio Yoshiharu.